 - Sufficient resources (food, drink, and toys).

-If one of these factors doesn’t apply, the parrots may get into disputes.
-Unfortunately, this can lead to stress, injury, food hoarding, and self-mutilation.
+If one of these factors is missing, the parrots may get into territorial disputes with unpleasant consequences.
+Unfortunately, this can lead to food hoarding, stress, and injury.

 How Much Space Do Parrots Need?

-The amount of space parrots require depends on their species and size.
+The amount of space parrots need depends on their species.

-Large bird species require a cage that has the following dimensions:
+Large birds need a cage with the following dimensions:

 - 2 feet deep.